ColtonSilvaonKnoxKontor/Enscrambled/README.md

 # Features

+- Obfuscated style password and keys , blending them with garbage texts

 - Uses "custom" file signature, making this as only valid software for decryption

 - Keyboard interrupt blocked (ctrl+z, ctrl+c)